noiseprotocol/noise_spec/noise.md

 --------------------------

 The following 16 patterns represent protocols where the initiator and responder exchange messages to agree on a shared key.
-InteractiveXX is recommended for most uses.
+2XX is recommended for most uses.

      N_ = no static key for initiator